CantoLang/cantolang-site/docs/programmers_guide.md

         "Hello, World";
     }

-Fun is declarative, not imperative, and what a definition defines is output, not commands.
+Canto is declarative, not imperative, and what a definition defines is output, not commands.
 So instead of a command to output "Hello, World", something like <code>print "Hello, World"</code>, all you need is "Hello, World".